softwaresaved/UK-carpentry-workshops-extractor/README.md

 glob
 ```
 ### Running analyser and mapper scripts
-To run the analyser and mapper python scrips, from the project root do, e.g.:
+To run the analyser scripts, from the project root do:

 ```$ python analyse_workshops.rb```